Chat with us, powered by LiveChat

 • Developing 21st century skills, such as digital literacy

-• Everybody gets to complete a work placement in a business that aligns to their preferred industry
+• Every degree student gets to complete a professional placement in a business that aligns with the industry they’re interested in.

-• An emphasis on professionalism which includes: business cards, interview preparation, wearing ‘business attire’ in class, setting up LinkedIn profiles, access to the Career Hub, mentoring from high achieving students and alumni, working with your Work Integrated Facilitator on your CV
+• An emphasis on professionalism which includes: interview and resume preparation, wearing business attire in class, setting up LinkedIn profiles, access to our Careers Hub, and mentorship from high-achieving students and alumni.

-In your final year of the Bachelor of Business (International Tourism), you will have the opportunity to participate in a ‘capstone’ subject, which allows you to choose a special area of focus within events, as a major project to test your abilities in addressing contemporary issues or problems in your area of interest.
+In your final year, you will have the opportunity to participate in the Capstone subject which will test your abilities in addressing contemporary issues or problems in the career or industry you’re working toward.

 Upon successful completion of the ICMS Bachelor of Business (International Tourism) you will able to:

-• Analyse data, create and communicate solutions to complex and unpredictable challenges within the tourism industry.
+• Develop innovative solutions to complex and unpredictable challenges in business, using critical analysis and creative problem-solving techniques relevant to the tourism industry.

 Quick facts